arthur1041/single-product-store/README.md

-# Frontend of a single product store
+# Frontend of a single-product store